-Once you still don’t know exactly what are the things that will actually work in your business, you won’t put much effort on perfectly designing your internal processes nor hiring more people to execute them.
+Once you still don’t know exactly what the things that will actually work in your business are, you won’t put much effort into perfectly designing your internal processes or hiring more people to execute them.
 First, you invest your time in testing and learning.

 4. STRUCTURE STATE: DEFINITIVE VS. TEMPORARY

-After thoroughly studying about the business model and designing a business plan, you set everything you need to run the business processes.
-Now, you are working to convince the customers that your business overall offer is better when compared to your competitors.
+After thoroughly studying the business model and designing a business plan, you set everything you need to run the business processes.
+Now, you are working to convince the customers that your business’s overall offer is better when compared to your competitors.

 Now, it’s time to put more focus on internal processes to guarantee that what you’ve promised will be consistently delivered.
 You begin to act more as a company and less as a startup.

 5. GROWTH: LINEAR VS. EXPONENTIAL

 Gradually, you have been showing your customers you are faster and better than your competitors.
 Your company is growing consistently at a linear rate.
 Your rate of growth reflects the competition and the costs of change customers take into consideration before deciding to buy from you.

-With an innovative alternative in the market that solves the problem through emerging technologies customers start jumping on board fast and your company begin to grow exponentially.
+With an innovative alternative in the market that solves the problem through emerging technologies, customers start jumping on board fast and your company begins to grow exponentially.
 You have run some risks with your initial assumptions and now it’s time to see a high return on your

 Now, you have enough information to answer: what kind of business are you on?

 It’s a small company!
 Then start studying thoroughly about your industry and your competitors.
 Craft a business plan (there are tons of business plan frameworks on the web) and execute it as efficiently as you can.

 It’s a startup!
 Then dedicate your time interacting with customers and understanding how to test and learn about your assumptions as fast and as cheaply as you can.
-And….
+And…

-Please, leave a comment or share it with some friend who may benefit from it!
+Please, leave a comment or share it with a friend who may benefit from it!